Everything is always better with a fantastic view.

 A top-floor penthouse at the One Palm was sold in 2017 for US$27.56 million, making it the most expensive penthouse sold in Dubai.
 The property was reportedly bought by a Gulf Cooperation Council (GCC) member.

 Built by Omniyat Properties at the entrance to the world-famous Palm Jumeirah, the ultra-luxe residential apartments offer spectacular views of Dubai Marina, the Jumeirah as well as the Persian Gulf.

-It is managed by Dorchester Collection, a 5-star hotel operator, and designed by many big wigs from the world of architecture.
+It is managed by Dorchester Collection, a 5-star hotel operator.
+Its architect is Michel Abboud of SOMA.
 The interiors have been done by Japanese firm Super Potato and London’s Elycion, which is also the designer of One Hyde Park.
 The luxurious, spacious and sophisticated interior of the penthouses is also the work of Elicyon.
 Landscape architect Vladimir Djurovic created the spectacular greenery that is a hallmark of One Palm.

 Among the amenities is the 12-seat state of the art indoor cinema, business lounge with private meeting room, private jetty, gym, sauna, ESPA managed spa, swimming pools, library and hair salon.
 There is a 100-metre long stretch of private beach for the residents, a private restaurant and beach club facilities.

 In 2019, Omniyat Properties sold a second penthouse in One Palm.
 According to reports, the 20,000 square-foot penthouse was sold for US$20 million.
 The five-bedroom apartment has an exclusive rooftop terrace.